Jump to section

 Misconception: Flexible work arrangements reduce productivity.

-Misconception: Neurodiverse employees struggle with teamwork.
+Misconception: Neurodivergent employees struggle with teamwork.

-Misconception: Accommodations for neurodiverse employees are costly.
+Misconception: Accommodations for neurodivergent employees are costly.

-Misconception: Neurodiverse employees have higher absenteeism.
+Misconception: Neurodivergent employees have higher absenteeism.

-Misconception: Neurodiverse employees impact team morale negatively.
+Misconception: Neurodivergent employees negatively impact team morale.

 Misconception: Training for neurodiversity is time-consuming and ineffective.